Frequently asked questions: about this section

 We advise that you include something in your RSE policy to support the inclusion of LGBT content in your curriculum, for example: "Our school has made the decision to ensure that it provides a safe, inclusive environment where children are safe to learn, free from bullying, by teaching a curriculum that acknowledges families of many forms."

 We have produced a parents page for schools to share with all parents.
 Originally written for Year 6 parents but feedback from schools indicates that it could also be useful for parents of younger children.
 Parents don't need a SCARF login to access this page, please share the direct link with them.
 The page has lots of information to help them support their child.
-Our Managing your parent consultation page also contains a suggested book list can be downloaded and shared with parents.
+Our Managing your parent consultation page also contains a suggested book list can be downloaded and shared with parents, as well as leaflets that can be sent home after the unit has been delivered.

 5. Tailoring SCARF to suit your school/pupils